nelsons502/startup/README.md

 - [x] **Login placeholder** - Placeholder for auth on the login page.
 - [x] **DB data placeholder** - Posts placeholder on the posts page.
 - [x] **WebSocket placeholder** - Real-time updates when number of likes on a post updates.

+### CSS
+For this deliverable I did the following.
+- [x] **Header, footer, and main content body** - I used a common CSS file to style these `styles.css`.
+This applies to all four of my `.html` pages to be simpler than having separate `.css` files for each.
+- [x] **Navigation elements** - Fairly basic navigation style.
+Resizes to column style when page is tight.
+- [x] **Responsive to window resizing** - Navigation goes vertical when width is small.
+My favorite is that the "Recent Chats" disappears when the screen size ration is less than 4/5.
+- [x] **Application elements** - I used a lot of `display:flex` to get things to align correctly.
+I'm particularly pleased with the simple but elegant layout of the posts page.
+- [x] **Application text content** - Set all my text to Arial (sans-serif) and it looks nice, if a little boring.
+I might upgrade it later.
+- [x] **Application images** - I left the about image as is.
+It's also pretty boring.
+I will probably upgrade that soon too.